YakaryBovine/Sundren/Rules/Injury, Healing, and System Strain.md

-## Mortal Wounds and Stabilizing
+## Mortal Wounds, Frailty, and Stabilization
-A creature reduced to zero hit points is dead or dying.
-Ordinary NPCs or unremarkable creatures will generally die on the spot.
-PCs and those NPCs important enough to have deserved a name will be Mortally Wounded.

-A Mortally Wounded creature is helpless, unable to do anything but scream, writhe, or lie unconscious.
-At the end of the sixth round after they were downed, they will die.
-They’ll die instantly if they take more damage.
-An ally can attempt to stabilize a Mortally Wounded companion.
-Doing so is generally an Int/Heal or Dex/ Heal [[Skill Checks|skill check]], one requiring a [[Action Types#Main Actions|Main Action]].
+When a PC is reduced to zero hit points by a lethal attack, they are Mortally Wounded.
+They will die at the end of the sixth [[Scenes, Rounds, and Mission Time#Rounds|round]] after their incapacitation unless stabilized by an ally or some special ability.
+A Mortally Wounded character is helpless, and can take no [[Action Types|actions]] and do nothing useful.

-The difficulty for this skill check is 8 plus the number of full rounds since the target was downed.
-If the healer lacks any useful medical implements, the difficulty for this skill check is increased by 2.
-Only one ally can try to stabilize a target in any given round, though others can attempt to aid their skill check, and a failed check can be re-attempted the next round.
+Stabilizing an ally is usually a [[Action Types#Main Actions|Main Action]] that requires a Dex/Heal or Int/Heal [[Skill Checks|skill check]].
+The difficulty is 8 plus the number of full rounds since the target fell.
+If the medic lacks a healer’s kit or other tools, this difficulty is increased by 2.
+Only one ally can try to stabilize a victim per round, though others can attempt to aid their check, but attempts may be retried each round for as long as hope lasts.

-Once stabilized, the target recovers with 1 hit point after ten minutes of rest, and can rise and act normally thereafter.
-They count as Frail, however, and will remain Frail until they have had at least a week of bed rest.
-Frail PCs cannot heal damage through natural healing and will die immediately if brought to zero hit points again.

-A physician can try to remove the Frail condition with an hour’s work and a skill check against difficulty 10.
-They only get one chance to remove a given Frailty.
+Once stabilized the victim remains incapacitated for ten minutes before recovering with 1 hit point and the Frail condition.
+They may act normally after they recover, but if they are reduced to zero hit points again while still Frail, they die instantly.
+Frailty is removed by a week of bed rest and medical care.
+A physician can also make one attempt to remove Frailty with a healer’s kit and an hour of work, rolling a Dex/Heal or Int/Heal skill check against difficulty 10.

+> [!NOTE] NPCs and Mortal Injury
+> NPCs who aren’t important enough to merit a name usually die in stantly when reduced to zero hit points.

+### Catastrophic Damage
+Targets reduced to zero hit points by some injury or cause that could not be reasonably survivable are instantly killed.
+An arrow hole might be patched; a direct hit with a house-sized boulder or a plunge off a thousand-foot precipice is less survivable.
+What counts as “not reasonably survivable” may vary with inhumanly durable targets.
+### Non-Lethal Incapacitation
+If a target is brought to zero hit points by a non-lethal attack, they are incapacitated for ten minutes before regaining 1 hit point.
+They do not become Frail.
+## System Strain
+Magical forms of healing or use of powerful augmenting magic can take a toll on a user’s physiology.
+Their System Strain total reflects the total amount of stress their body has undergone.

+A healthy character normally starts at zero System Strain and has their [[Attributes|Constitution]] score as their allowed maximum.
+A character cannot accumulate more than this maximum in System Strain.

+Magical healing and certain spells and abilities will add to a subject’s System Strain.
+If this addition would put them over their maximum they cannot activate the spell, benefit from healing, or otherwise gain any use from the ability.
+If they are forced over the maximum by some unavoidable effect, they are instead knocked unconscious for at least an hour.

+Characters lose one point of accumulated System Strain after each night’s rest, assuming they are warm, fed, and comfortable and can get at least eight uninterrupted hours of sleep.
+Cold camps, stony bedding, and other sources of privation prevent this recuperation.
 ## Natural Healing
-A wounded creature recovers its level or hit dice in lost hit points after every night’s rest, assuming they’re properly fed and can get decent sleep.
-At this time they also lose one point of accumulated [[#System Strain]].

-Creatures that are Frail do not recover hit points this way, nor do they lose System Strain.
+A wounded creature can recover hit points by getting a good night’s rest and adequate food.
+Provided they are warm, fed, and comfort able, they regain hit points each morning equal to their experience level, or equal to their hit dice if they are NPCs.
+Characters suffering some form of privation do not recover hit points through sleep.

+[[#Mortal Wounds, Frailty, and Stabilization|Frail]] creatures do not recover hit points through natural healing.
+They must cure their Frail condition first or rely on pharmaceuticals.
+Removing the Frail condition requires a full week of bed rest and the medical attention of someone with at least Heal-0 skill and a healer’s kit.
+Frail victims without this level of medical care must make a [[Saving Throws|Physical save]] after a week; on a failure they die sometime in the next week, while success means they lose their Frailty after another month’s rest.
 ## Magical Healing
-Some healers have access to abilities that automatically heal hit points, such as a Healer’s arcane arts or the vitality-transmitting spells of a Necromancer.
+Some healers have access to abilities that automatically heal hit points, such as a [[Healer]]’s arcane arts or the vitality-transmitting spells of a [[Necromancer]].
 Other PCs might have elixirs of health, artifacts that cure injuries, or other sources of magical healing.

-A character healed by any amount of magical healing automatically loses any Mortally Wounded or Frail qualities and can immediately rise.
+A character healed by any amount of magical healing automatically loses any [[#Mortal Wounds, Frailty, and Stabilization|Mortally Wounded or Frail]] qualities and can immediately rise.
 A downed hero at zero hit points who gets 3 points of healing from a magic potion, for example, can immediately get up on their next turn and return to the fray without any frailty.
 ## First Aid
-The powerful vitality of the people of the Sundered universe can be complemented by skilled medical attention and the use of numerous herbs, compounds, and other “mundane” techniques.
-While this can’t work miracles, it can prevent even significant injuries from slowing a victim too much.

-By spending a few minutes tending an ally, a healer can cure 1d6 plus their Heal [[Skills|skill]] in points of damage.
-They suffer a -1 on this roll if they have no Heal skill, perhaps doing no good at all.
-Each such application of first aid adds 1 [[#System Strain]] to the target, but it can be repeated for a wounded ally as often as the healer wishes and the subject’s System Strain allows.
+Healers can patch up victims in a hurry, albeit at a cost to their physical resilience.
+By spending one minute patching up an ally with a healer’s kit, a healer can heal 1d6 points of damage plus their Heal [[Skills|skill]].
+If they lack any Heal skill at all, they restore 1d6-1 points.
+Each such application of first aid adds one [[#System Strain]] to the target.
+First aid can restore hit points to a Frail target, but it cannot remove their Frailty.

-A single ten-minute turn or scene is usually sufficient to apply as much first aid as the party wants to apply.
-First aid can restore lost hit points to a Frail PC, but it cannot get rid of the Frail quality itself.
+One ten-minute turn is enough time for a healer to apply as much first aid as is wanted to the rest of their party.
-## System Strain
-Most forms of healing and certain other magical powers add to a target’s System Strain.
-System Strain is a measure of how much stress the target’s body is under, and how profoundly it has been taxed by magical energies, hunger, privation, and forced healing acceleration.

-A character’s maximum System Strain is equal to their Constitution [[Attributes|attribute]].
-Thus, someone with a Constitution of 13 could accumulate up to 13 points of System Strain.
-This strain is usually lost at a rate of one point for every night of good, refreshing sleep.

-Healing often adds to a target’s System Strain, whether as first aid or as the effect of some magical power.
-If the target is already at its maximum System Strain, it can’t handle the additional stress and gets no benefit from the effect or attempting healing.
 ## Poisons and Diseases
-When a character is struck by some poison, they generally get a Physical [[Saving Throws|saving throw]] to avoid its effect, or at least mitigate its harm.
-Particularly powerful poisons might apply a penalty of up to -4 on this check, while weak toxins might grant a bonus of up to +4.
-The exact effect of a failed save depends on the poison.

-Diseases also generally allow a Physical saving throw, but are significantly slower in onset.
-If the first saving throw is a success, the target has avoided infection.
-If it’s a failure, the disease begins to take hold.
-The victim can make further saving throw attempts at weekly intervals, generally, with a certain number of successes sufficient to throw off the disease.
-Each failed save tends to make things worse, however, and fatal diseases can kill after three or four failed saves.

-Those with the Heal [[Skills|skill]] can tend the sick, granting a bonus to their saving throws equal to twice their Heal skill, or +1 in the case of a nurse with Heal-0 skill.
+Most toxins force a victim to make a [[Saving Throws|Physical saving throw]] to resist their effects or mitigate their harm.
+Weak perils might grant as much as a +4 to the saving throw, while dire threats might apply a -4 penalty.

+If the save is failed, the poison or disease takes hold.
+Most poisons act quickly, inflicting hit point damage, adding [[#System Strain]] to the target, or applying long-lasting penalties.
+Diseases can have a slower onset but often apply the same sort of harms.

+A medic who gets to a poisoned person within a minute of the poisoning can use a healer’s kit to give them a better chance to resist.
+They may add twice their Heal [[Skills#Skill Levels|skill level]] to the victim’s saving throw roll, or +1 if they have only Heal-0 skill.
+Specialized antitoxins may be able to neutralize such poisons entirely.